November 1st 2020

-Immune supplements to buy now to get healthier for winter ahead of a Covid 2nd wave
+Immune supplements to buy now to get healthier for winter during the Covid 2nd wave

 Why one top doctor says we should all start taking immune-boosting supplements now.
 These are the capsules gummies and liquids our experts recommend

-With flu season on the horizon and a second wave of Covid most likely incoming, it's more important than ever to support our immune system this winter.
+With flu season on the horizon and the second wave of Covid well and truly upon us, it's more important than ever to support our immune system this winter.
 Supplements can play a key role in supporting our natural defences and we've become more aware of how vital they can be in recent months.
 "There was a lot in the news about research into vitamin D and its role in Covid," says Dr Sophie Shotter, founder of Illuminate Skin Clinic who went back into the NHS to work on Covid wards, during which time she says she took many immune-supporting supplements.
 "Having a vitamin D deficiency doubles your risk of ending up in intensive care or dying of Covid," she says, advising that we should all be taking a high dose of vitamin D, at least 3000iu, in the winter.
 Her preferred method of via an oral spray for better absorption.
 Try Better You D-Lux 3000, £7.95.

 Right now, there is a raft of new immune-supporting tablets and tinctures available to meet demand.
-"The first time around with Covid, there was not much [in the way of supplements] available that was immunity-based, but now people have cottoned on to it just in time for round two," she says.
+"The first time around with Covid, there was not much [in the way of supplements] available that was immunity-based, but people cottoned on to it in time for round two," she says.

 "Supplementation is a useful habit to form," she adds, "and you may vary them depending on what your body needs but we are about to come into winter where naturally our immune system is a bit weaker anyway and with Covid resurging, anything we can do to support our immune system, so that’s exercising, keeping an eye on our diet, supplementing as well as all the other things we do to be Covid cautious."

 But be aware that supplements take time to work, she cautions.
 So now is the time to start.
-"They are not going to work overnight, if you suddenly panic in a month's time, if things are looking bad on the news and want to start taking supplements, supplements will still have a benefit but it will almost be a little bit late.
-If you start now our body will be a little bit prepared for a second wave."
+"They are not going to work overnight, if you suddenly panic in a month's time, if things are looking even worse on the news and want to start taking supplements, supplements will still have a benefit but it will almost be a little bit late.
+If you start now your body will be a little bit prepared for the worsening second wave."

 GP and founder of supplements brand Zenii, Dr Johanna Ward adds: “Your immune system relies on a good intake of micronutrients to remain resilient and robust.
 A well-formulated immune supplement will help support the immense work that the immune system does each and every day in the name of health.”